pjbriggs/nebulizer/README.rst

 and password) to access the API on a Galaxy instance without using the API key, using the ``-u``/``--username`` option, e.g.::

-  manage_libraries list localhost -u joe.bloggs@example.com "NGS data/Run 21"
+  nebulizer -u joe.bloggs@example.com list_libraries "NGS data/Run 21"

 You will be prompted to enter the password; however you can also use the ``-P``/``--galaxy_password`` option to specify it explicitly on the command